San-Sau Finally Complete

 Your attack should be done in a way that causes the correct response from your partner.

-For example if the A side has to do an inside block, the attack from side B should therefore be slightly curved to give reason to A sides block.
+For example if the A side has to do an inside block, the attack from side B should therefore be at the correct angle to give reason to A sides block.
 Or if A side does a kick up under the arm of B, and the most natural and effective defence from B is to drop his elbow down, but the set move is to block down with the palm, then A has to do the kick in a way that causes B to need to use the palm.

 6. While applying the first 5 remembering that some moves are not for you.